vadimkantorov/echomsk/README.md

 ```

 ### Data Copyright
-Crawled data are provided in [repo releases](https://github.com/vadimkantorov/echomsk/releases/tag/data) for research purposes only.
+Examples of crawled data are provided in [repo releases](https://github.com/vadimkantorov/echomsk/releases/tag/data) for research purposes only.
 [Echo of Moscow Radio](http://echo.msk.ru) has all rights reserved on [released data](https://github.com/vadimkantorov/echomsk/releases/tag/data).
 If you are using the released corpus, you must make sure yourself you are abiding all relevant copyright laws.

 ### Dependencies
 python3 (for parser), wget (for crawler)